pairinteraction/pairinteraction/docs/installation/installation.rst

     We strongly advise performing the installation inside a virtual environment to avoid conflicts with other Python packages.
 For an easy setup, even on systems where Python is not yet installed, we recommend using uv_.
 This blazingly fast package manager is becoming increasingly popular as an alternative to pip_.
-You can run the following commands to set up uv_ and install pairinteraction in a new virtual environment with a recent version of Python:
+You can run the following commands to set up uv_ and install PairInteraction in a new virtual environment with a recent version of Python:

     .. tabs::